 The new school year is coming up fast, and parents and students are getting ready to embark on new adventures and experiences.
 But this is also a reminder to parents that good eyesight is possibly the most important school supply your child may not have.
 A good education for children doesn't just mean good schools, good teachers and good friends.
 Good vision is just as important.
-Dr. Goerl of Eyepro in Haymarket, Winchester, and Front Royal, Virginia explains, “Your child’s eyes are his/her gateway into the world of learning.
+Dr. Goerl of Eyepro in Haymarket and Winchester, Virginia explains, “Your child’s eyes are his/her gateway into the world of learning.
 When your child’s vision is not functioning properly, learning and participation in recreational activities will suffer.
 Children are not likely to recognize vision problems or report them, and it is, therefore, the responsibility of parents and teachers to recognize signs of visual problems in their children.”

 What Vision Skills Your Child Needs For School?